 The furnace is one of the most important parts of any HVAC system, and within it, the furnace filter is one of the most important components.
 The filter is what prevents harmful contaminants from entering your system as you breathe in air in your home, and it needs the right care and maintenance to operate properly.

-At Whipple Plumbing, our specialists are here to help with everything from furnace repair to furnace installation.
+At Whipple Service Champions, our specialists are here to help with everything from furnace repair to furnace installation.
 Let’s look at everything you need to know about your furnace filters.

 Furnace filters can either be disposable or washable, with most falling into the former category.
 These disposable filters are used for a specific period of time, then replaced as needed.
 Washable filters, on the other hand, can be removed and cleaned, then reinserted.